About

 Rachel O'Connell

 Hello, I'm Rachel the founder and designer-maker at ROCWORX.
 I am a multi-media marbling artist and educator.
-I have over 30 years experience in marbling and trained as a leather worker over 15 years ago.
+I have over 30 years experience in marbling and trained as a leatherworker over 15 years ago.
 I began marbling in my teens and have since worked with artists all over the world, learning and layering up the skills for my marbling craft in a creative environment.
-I combined marbling on leather over a decade ago.
+I combined marbling on leatherwork over a decade ago.

-As a sustainable artist, working towards being Net Zero aligned, I use natural materials and repurpose synthetic textiles, some of which are donated by local and national organisations, such as the Royal Opera House.
+As a sustainable artist, working towards being net zero aligned, I use natural materials and repurpose synthetic textiles, some of which are donated by local and national organisations, such as the Royal Opera and Ballet.

-I have a background in, and love for, textile art, sewing and printing, all of which influence my designs.
-I have worked in printing, interior design, in mainstream education and community arts projects with indigenous groups overseas, as well as in finance.
-Marbling remained a creative hobby for many years, a chance for me to de-stress from my working life.
+I have a background in, and love, for textile art, sewing and printing, all of which influence my designs.
+I have worked in printing, as a silk screen printer, in interior design, as a seamstress and upholsterer and in mainstream education and community arts projects with indigenous groups overseas.
+I also trained in accounting and worked in finance for a number of years.
+Marbling remained a creative hobby for many years, a chance for me to de-stress from my busy working life.

 .